California Brain Injury Lawyers

 Traumatic brain injuries occur in two ways:

-In most cases, the skull will protect the brain from serious harm, but injuries can happen even if the skull doesn’t break.
+• Closed Brain Injury — In most cases, the skull will protect the brain from serious harm, but injuries can happen even if the skull doesn’t break.
 This type of TBI occurs when a victim receives a blow to the head or when the head is violently shaken, causing the brain to hit the skull’s interior.
-This can then lead to bruising, tearing, and other brain tissue and blood vessel damage.
+This can then lead to bruising, tearing, and other damage to the brain tissue and blood vessels.

-When an external object enters the skull or the eye and directly damages the brain, it causes a penetrating brain injury.
+• Penetrating Brain Injury — When an external object enters the skull or the eye and directly damages the brain, it causes a penetrating brain injury.
 This is a rarer yet more severe type of TBI.
-When the protective tissues are torn, bacteria can enter the brain and cause infections, leading to complications like meningitis.
-Up to 90% of patients die before reaching the hospital, while half of those who survive long enough to reach the hospital die during resuscitation attempts.
+When the protective tissues around the fractured skull are torn, bacteria can enter the brain and cause infections, leading to complications like meningitis.
 Some incidents that cause penetrating brain injuries include construction zone accidents, where heavy machinery or sharp tools can break or penetrate the skull, and high-impact commercial vehicle accidents, where metal shrapnel can stab or pierce the brain.

 Both closed and penetrating brain injuries can result in significant changes in the brain’s functions.
 If a victim survives, they could live with reduced mobility and independence.
 They might also develop an entirely new personality, affecting their established relationships.
 Unfortunately, many TBI victims are unable to return to the lives they’ve previously led, leaving them and everyone around them to adjust to a new reality.